 It accommodates 32 people, with two kitchens, running water, and toilets.
 Basic food supplies are available as well, with fireplaces and living areas for downtown and summit preparation.
 The overnight price for the hut is around $25 per night.
 Camping is also allowed on Cayambe.

 Physical Requirements / Technical Difficulties

 While this is not a particularly technical ascent, the obstacles and hazards along your climb make it a challenging volcano to summit.
 The movement of glaciers and their associated crevasses, combined with avalanche dangers, make it particularly difficult to climb.

-Cayambe has sudden climate changes, and the landscape has significant risks.
-Mountaineers should be well-prepared for these hazards, along with the understanding of what is required for a successful summit.
+Cayambe has sudden climate changes, and the landscape presents significant risks.
+Mountaineers should be well-prepared for these hazards, along with an understanding of what is required for a successful summit.

 Cayambe is well-known for having volatile weather, even more so than its Ecuadorian counterparts.
 Thebest time to climb is from October to January, though it is certainly feasible to climb this volcano year round.
 With a location along the equator, the temperature does not significantly vary.
 The snowstorms and high winds that make it a more perilous mountain than others in Ecuador are just a couple more reasons to hire a guide for a safe and satisfying program.

 During the peak season, precipitation is moderate.
 It spikes as spring approaches only to fall during July and August.
 By October, it begins rising again, though the weather itself will settle slightly and make for more accommodating ascents.